Zywave/booster/src/_areas/blog/posts/2022-03-14-release-notes-march-2022.md

 ## Native dialog shipped

 [Back in January](/blog/posts/2022-01-20-release-notes-january-2022/#zui-dialog-goes-native), we released a version of ZUI Dialog based on the [native HTML Dialog](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) behind a flag.
 This month, [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/98#html) and [Safari](https://webkit.org/blog/12445/new-webkit-features-in-safari-15-4/#html) shipped their implementations.
-Now that dialog has shipped in all supported browsers, we're happy to annouce that we are enabling our new implementation by default!
+Now that dialog has shipped in all supported browsers, we're happy to announce that we are enabling our new implementation by default!

-With this work, we've shaved 43kB off the bundle out of the gate, added some much needed design love (skinny scrollbars 😍) and have unblocked implementing [sticky footers](https://gitlab.com/zywave/devkit/web-sdk/zui/-/issues/399).
+With this work, we've shaved 43kB off the bundle out of the gate, added some much needed design love (skinny scrollbars 😍), and have unblocked implementing [sticky footers](https://gitlab.com/zywave/devkit/web-sdk/zui/-/issues/399).

 Thank you to all who helped us with testing dialog while it was behind a flag!

+<docs-spacer></docs-spacer>

 ## Custom analytics hooks

 We have some minor enhancements to our [Zywave Analytics component](/application-framework/components/analytics/?tab=usage) to enable you to measure your own metrics!

+<docs-spacer size="small"></docs-spacer>

 ### Shell + `analytics-user-properties`